cleanlab/aws-developer-day-reliable-rag/README.md

 # From Prototype to Production: Bridging the AI Reliability Gap

 Building a prototype AI application is easy, but getting it to work reliably in production is not.
-Just ask the developers of New York’s MyCity, whose AI got caught telling businesses to break the law.
+Just ask the developers of New York's MyCity, whose AI got caught telling businesses to break the law.
 (And there are many other stories like this!)
 We envision a future where AI applications avoid such issues by design, using automated detection and remediation of bad responses.
-In this hands-on workshop, we’ll walk you through a case study of building a reliable retrieval-augmented generation (RAG) application.
-We’ll start by implementing a baseline application, then integrate Cleanlab’s automated real-time evaluations to detect general issues such as knowledge gaps and hallucinations as well as custom application-specific evaluation criteria, and finally add real-time remediation of these issues.
+In this hands-on workshop, we'll walk you through a case study of building a reliable retrieval-augmented generation (RAG) application.
+We'll start by implementing a baseline application, then integrate Cleanlab's automated real-time evaluations to detect general issues such as knowledge gaps and hallucinations as well as custom application-specific evaluation criteria, and finally add real-time remediation of these issues.

 This workshop reproduces (and fixes!)
 [Cursor's rogue customer support AI](https://fortune.com/article/customer-support-ai-cursor-went-rogue/).